KnightKingWalk/KnightKing/README.md

 ## Update

-In this update, KnightKing has new functionalities.
+In this update, KnightKing has new functionalities:

+- KnightKing now is stateless.
+Users can set the walks via **WalkConfig**, **WalkerConfig**, and **TransitionConfig**.
+Each time **random_walk** is invoked, a new random walk execution is launched, which is configured by the above 3 configurations.
+As a result, users now can launch multiple different random walks on the same engine.
+- KnightKing supports breaking random walk into multiple epochs.
+In each epoch only a fraction of walkers are processed.
+This can save a lot of memory.

 But its APIs also change greatly.
 For its old version, please refer to the v0_1_0 tag.
 Sorry for the inconvenience.

 ## Content